diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 --

+- What is an iterable?
+- What is an iteration?

+--

-Lists have another property: they're also iterables.
-That means we don't even need the range function in the last example.
+Lists have another property: they're also iterables!
+That means we don't even need the range function in the last example. 🥳

 ```python
 l = [1,2,3,5,8,13]